Andreas1313/SequenceTiming/docs/SequenceTiming.md

 - Set for example: earliestStartNextStep_ms = yourMeasuredTime_ms / 10.
 - Set for example: latestStartNextStep_ms = yourMeasuredTime_ms * 10.
 - Set only critical timings nearer to yourMeasuredTime.
+***
+***License***
+Copyright (c) 2025.
+Andreas1313.
+83022 Rosenheim.
+Germany.
+No:250803_sT_C_0_132
+Licensed under CC BY-NC-SA 4.0: https://creativecommons.org/licenses/by-nc-sa/4.0/.
+-Credit required  -Share alike  -No warranty provided -Free for private use.
+-Free for prototype use, but send an e-mail that you want to use it for prototype to andreas.rosenheim@gmail.com.
+You can directly start.
+You do not have to wait for an answer.
+-Contact for commercial use: andreas.rosenheim@gmail.com.(You only have to donate to "Doctors Without Borders", or similar institution.
+Which should be tax-deductible)